Kihumba/private-/D4+/README.md

 ---

 ## What Resources do Growth Paths Offer?
-- Structured set of Outputs that a person on this path should create, recreate, and share... based on input from Experienced Practitioners and from you(
+- Structured set of Outputs that a person on this path should create, recreate, and share... based on input from Experienced Practitioners and from you.
 - Learning Resources curated to the skills involved with each output
 - `Real Work Opportunities` for creating and sharing outputs-- through Andela work, Client work, contests, and volunteer projects
 - Slack Channel(s) for conversation, resource sharing, mentorship, and project collaboration